Ke'Bryan Hayes Player Props: Pirates vs. Cubs

-On Tuesday, Ke'Bryan Hayes (.342 slugging percentage in past 10 games, with no home runs) and the Pittsburgh Pirates face the Chicago Cubs, whose starting pitcher will be Marcus Stroman.
-First pitch is at 7:05 PM ET.
+On Wednesday, Ke'Bryan Hayes (.216 slugging percentage in past 10 games, with no home runs) and the Pittsburgh Pirates play the Chicago Cubs, whose starting pitcher will be Kyle Hendricks.
+First pitch is at 12:35 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Cubs.
+He strung together two hits (going 2-for-4) in his most recent appearance against the Cubs.

 Ke'Bryan Hayes Game Info & Props vs. the Cubs